Value for Money 72%

 The city’s best hotel is the five-star Europa-Tyrol – the only five-star in Innsbruck.
 The setting is a bit grimy – opposite the main railway station – but actually it’s a brilliant location for a freewheeling ski safari around the region, because you get free parking in the underground car park next door.
 So hitting the road each morning is a doddle.
 It’s also a lot cheaper than five or even four-star hotels on the slopes.

 A recent addition is the Hotel Adlers.
-With 14 storeys, it is Innsbruck’s tallest hotel.
-It has a roof-top terrace and an impressive restaurant on the 12th floor.
+With 14 storeys, it’s Innsbruck’s tallest hotel – and has a roof-top terrace and an impressive restaurant on the 12th floor.
 Meanwhile, its sister hotel, the Hotel Schwarzer Adler, is pastel pink on the outside and has recently-refurbished rooms.
 Suites are themed – Versace, Tirol, Kaiser Maximilian.

 Guests at the four-star Goldener Adler include Mozart, Wagner, Goethe, Camus and Sartre.
-The hotel is located in the historic and pedestrianised core of the city, but the train up to the Nordkette is only a short walk away.
+The hotel is located in the historic and pedestrianised core of the city, and it’s only a short walk to the Nordkette’s mountain railway.
+The nearest underground car park is 150m away.
 The newly-refurbished rooms are a clever mix of traditional materials and modernity: the deluxe doubles in particular are lovely.

 Staying in the middle of Innsbruck is the best option if you want the classic Innsbruck experience of urban swagger mixed with day trips to the slopes.
 But there are of course plenty of hotels near or in the ski areas.